Published: August 17, 2005

 What is a checking account?

-A checking account allows you deposit and withdraw money and write checks to pay for purchases and bills.
-With most checking accounts, you will be given a card that allows you to withdraw cash and make deposits at your bank's ATMs as well as machines at other banks.
+A checking account allows you deposit and withdraw money, write checks to pay for purchases and bills, and make payments and transfers online.
+With most checking accounts, you will be given a card that allows you to withdraw cash and make deposits at your bank or credit union's ATMs as well as those owned by other financial institutions.

 What is a "lifeline" checking account?

 Some states require that banks offer basic checking to accommodate low-income customers.
-Called "lifeline" or "basic" accounts, they tend to have no (or very low) minimum balance requirements - which means you won't get hit with a monthly fee if your account dips too low.
+Called "lifeline" or "basic" accounts, they tend to have no (or very low) monthly fees or minimum balance requirements, which means you won't get hit with a monthly fee if your account balance dips too low.
 These accounts sometimes have limited check writing privileges.

 What is a savings account?

 A savings account is a safe place to keep your money while it earns interest (a return on your money).
-When you open a savings account, you might be given a passbook in which the bank will record your deposits and withdrawals.
-Some banks don't use passbooks - they send you a monthly or quarterly transaction record (statement).
+When you open a savings account, you might be given a passbook in which the bank or credit union will record your deposits and withdrawals.
+Some financial institutions don't use passbooks—they send you a monthly or quarterly transaction record (statement).

 How does interest accrue?

-There are two kinds of interest, simple and compound.
+There are two kinds of interest: simple and compound.
 It is easy to figure the return using a simple interest rate.
-If you lend a friend $100 for a five-year term with 5% simple interest, at the end of five years you would receive $125 ($100 plus $25 interest).
+If you lend a friend $100 for a five-year term at 5% simple interest, at the end of five years you would receive $125 (the $100 you loaned plus $25 interest).
 (See example below.)

 A more desirable form of interest is compound interest, which allows you to earn interest not only on your initial deposit, but also on the interest you earn as you go along.
-Most savings accounts use compound interest.
-For example, if you deposit $100 in an account that pays 5% interest every year, in five years the account - if left untouched - will be worth $127.63.
-This is because you will earn interest on your interest, not just on your initial deposit.
-(See "Compound interest example" below.)
+Most savings accounts pay compound interest.
+For example, if you deposit $100 in an account that pays 5% interest (compounded yearly), in five years the account—if left untouched—would be worth $127.63.
+This is because you earned interest on your interest, not just on your initial deposit.
+(See example below.)

 What is a CD?

-CD stands for "certificate of deposit," an account which offers a guaranteed interest rate for a specified term, such as one year.
-You can choose the length of time that your money is on deposit - from a few months to several years.
+CD stands for "certificate of deposit," a debt instrument that offers a guaranteed interest rate for a specified term, such as one year.
+You can choose the length of time that your money is on deposit—from a few months to several years.
 Generally, the longer the term, the higher the interest rate.
 If you withdraw your money before the term ends (maturity), you will lose interest.
-Many banks charge a penalty for early withdrawal.
+You will also most likely be charged a penalty for early withdrawal.
 A penalty could cost you some of the money you deposited.

 What is an electronic transfer account (ETA)?

-Electronic transfer accounts (ETAs) are government-sponsored accounts that may be available to recipients of federal benefits, such as Social Security or Supplemental Security Disability Income (SSDI).
+Electronic transfer accounts (ETAs) are government-sponsored accounts that may be available to recipients of federal benefits, such as Social Security or Supplemental Security Income (SSI).
 Where available, the low-cost account offers an ETA debit card and four free withdrawals per month.
-Withdrawals can be made at your bank's or credit union's ATMs or at point-of-sale (POS) terminals at stores.
+Withdrawals can be made at your bank or credit union's ATMs or at point-of-sale (POS) terminals at stores.
 There are no check writing privileges with an ETA.
-To find out if a bank or credit union near you offers ETAs, call 888-382-3311 or visit the ETA web site (www.eta-find.gov).
+To find out if a bank or credit union near you offers ETAs, call GoDirect at 888-382-3311 or search online at ETA website.

 What is a money market account?